November 20, 2018

 This was the first National Signing Day for the year that highlighted track, lacrosse, and field hockey players and later in the year, two more signing events will happen for more athletes to commit to a school.

 “I’m proud of everything they’ve done both on and off the fields because getting to this level is very difficult.
-As I mentioned in the meeting, only 2 percent [of athletes] who wanna play make it to this level,” said Mr. Senisi, Atholton’s athletic director.
+As I mentioned in the meeting, only 2 percent [of athletes] who want to play make it to this level,” said Mr. Senisi, Atholton’s athletic director.

 The room was filled with family, teachers, and friends of the athletes who signed and each of them took that opportunity to thank everyone, especially their families, for helping them get to this point.
 University of Delaware lacrosse commit, Ella Farris, said her parents have been her “double checkers for everything through the process.”